 Whether the athlete is participating in football, soccer, cheerleading, or any other sport, please keep in mind the following:

 - Most will recover quickly and fully.
 However, for some athletes, some effects of the concussion can last for days, weeks, or longer.

-- A repeat concussion that occurs before the brain recovers from the first can slow recovery or increase the chances for serious complications or even death.
+- A repeat concussion that occurs before the brain recovers from the first one can slow recovery or increase the chances for serious complications or even death.

 - Sometimes people wrongly believe that playing injured exhibits strength and courage.
 Some athletes might also try to hide their symptoms.
 Thus, diagnosis is important.

 - Don’t let the athlete convince the coach that he or she is “just fine” or that he or she can “tough it out.”
 In fact, the saying for suspected concussion should be, “When in doubt, sit it out.”

-- Playing with a concussion is dangerous.
+- Playing with a concussion is dangerous, as it can damage brain cells.
 Pressuring injured athletes to play should be discouraged.

 - Young children and teens are more likely to get a concussion and take longer to recover than adults.

 - Athletes who have had a concussion are at increased risk for another concussion.

 - Recognition and proper response to concussions when they first occur can help prevent further injury or even death.

 The Texas Institute for Brain Injury and Repair at UT Southwestern is focused on a comprehensive and transformative approach to how brain injuries are prevented and treated.
 We draw on our depth of technology advances, innovative research, and exemplary patient care to create a unique collaboration to enhance the treatment and diagnosis of brain injuries.